BimoNiroha/BimoNiroha/journal/dev-notes.md

 - Consider a CI/CD pipeline for automated testing and deployment.
 - Explore adding contribution guidelines and a code of conduct.

+*   Consider a contribution guide for onboarding new developers.
+*   Explore integrating CI/CD pipelines for automated testing and deployment.